5 Best Golang Books for Beginners in 2021

 Udemy: Go: The Complete Developer's Guide has over 10,000 five-star reviews and over 9 hours of video content in 10 languages.
 The course covers everything from Maps to Routines.

 Codecademy: Codecademy also offers a free beginner Go course.
-Codecademy’s interactive courses are awesome and helps gel those programming concepts.
+Codecademy’s interactive courses are awesome and help gel those programming concepts.
+With a Pro subscription, you can get a certificate.
+For more on Codecademy Pro, see my Codecademy Pro review.

 And if you’re interested in more resources than that, there are also an abundance of other free options.
 I’ve compiled over 70 free coding resources.
 They are quality and many of them I’ve tested out myself.
 I look forward to seeing you over there in that article if you’re interested. 👋 😊